-- 1. A theology of pastoral care that is rooted in Scripture, current theory, and best current and historical practices - 2.
-An understanding of the role of pastoral care in the history, mission and identity of the Church - 3.
-A sense of the wealth and breadth of pastoral care practices - 4.
-A deepened capacity to both give and receive pastoral care - 5.
-A growing sense of how to build and sustain pastoral care within Christian community, and basic skills and strategies for implementing this
+- 1. A theology of pastoral care that is rooted in both Scripture, current theory, and best current and historical practices. - 2.
+An appreciation and understanding of the role of pastoral care in the history, mission and identity of the Church. - 3.
+A sense of the wealth and breadth of pastoral care practices, especially as they relate to our current place and time. - 4.
+A deepened capacity to both give and receive pastoral care.

+5. A growing sense of how to build and sustain pastoral care within Christian community, and some basic skill and strategies for implementing this.